 Undergraduate Major Advisor

-Beatriz Atsavapranee, Manish Ayushman, Sam Bray, Hope Leng, Carolina Rios-Martinez, Avin Veerakumar, Cassandra Villicana
+Beatriz Atsavapranee, Manish Ayushman, Hope Leng, Carolina Rios-Martinez, Avin Veerakumar, Cassandra Villicana

 uPIC-M: Efficient and Scalable Preparation of Clonal Single Mutant Libraries for High-Throughput Protein Biochemistry.